UU-cellbiology/bvv-playground/README.md

 You need to download and ship the latest _bvv-playground-X.X.X.jar_ from [maven](https://maven.scijava.org/#nexus-search;quick~bvv-playground) or [release](https://github.com/UU-cellbiology/bvv-playground/releases).

+## Updates history

+It is available through releases description or [as one file](https://github.com/UU-cellbiology/bvv-playground/blob/master/updates_history.md).

 ----------
 Developed in <a href='http://cellbiology.science.uu.nl/'>Cell Biology group</a> of Utrecht University.